bparrish206/BjGameSite/README.md

 I could improve this game by adding a betting sytem and some form of money, as well as clean up the colors.
 I also debated having all of the interaction on the same htlm element instead having them of scrolling down.

+PS
+This was a great learning experance.
+I built this organiclly with lots of trial and error.
+I'm sure I could have planned it better and made it more dry.
+A good leason for next time.